kylegessel/sprintfinity3902/README.md

 * Sometimes, an enemy may attack you as soon as you get through the door.
 Given more time we would have experimented with I-frames upon entry.
 * Enemies have a chance to push link through solid tiles.
-* We would refactor more code given more time.
+* We would re-factor more code given more time.
+We are also aware that while we believe we got a majority of the magic numbers, a few still exist.